rolfn/Adafruit_i2c_7seg_LED/README.md

 # Adafruit_i2c_7seg_LED
-A Arduino library for Adafruit 7-segment displays like [this](https://www.adafruit.com/products/879) or [that](https://www.adafruit.com/products/1269).
+An Arduino library for Adafruit's 7-segment displays (i2c) like [this](https://www.adafruit.com/products/879) or [that](https://www.adafruit.com/products/1269).
 The library is much simpler than the library provided by